katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_inventory.rst

     plugin: community.kubernetes.k8s

-Executing ``ansible-inventory --list -i <filename>.k8s.yml`` will create a list of Pods that are ready to be configured using Ansible.
+Executing ``assible-inventory --list -i <filename>.k8s.yml`` will create a list of Pods that are ready to be configured using Assible.

 You can also provide the namespace to gather information about specific pods from the given namespace.
 For example, to gather information about Pods under the ``test`` namespace you will specify the ``namespaces`` parameter: